TeacherGaming, a startup from MinecraftEdu team, raises $1.6M to put games into the classroom

 Explains Koivisto: “One of the biggest issues in classrooms today is the lack of engagement.
 Meanwhile at home, students are spending more and more time with video games.
 And games also happen to be one the most engaging ways to learn: while playing games, we spend tons of time learning how to their world and rules work with no external reward.
 Often, learning to play the game also involves learning important real world skills or knowledge, whether it’s astrophysics in a space game or learning how to run a country in strategy game.
 However, these two worlds don’t meet really often”.

 To that end, the TeacherGaming CEO says the company’s job is to bridge the gap between learning at school and learning with games.
-This will involve curating the best games for learning from independent and major games studios, and lowering the threshold for teachers to use them in the classroom, through pedagogical support, spanning lesson plans to learning analytics.
+This will involve curating the best games for learning from independent and major games studios, and lowering the threshold for teachers to use them in the classroom, through pedagogical support spanning lesson plans to learning analytics.
 “That’s TeacherGaming Desk in a nutshell,” he says.

 0